JacobTravers/JacobTravers/README.md

   building custom frontend websites and a custom proprietary CMS with node/react/aws

 🌱 __learning:__
-  graphql, solidjs, rust, deno, podman, nomad
+  graphql, solidjs, rust, deno, podman

 👯 __looking to collaborate with:__
   more javascript/typescript and rust projects